lllyasviel/ControlNet-v1-1-nightly/README.md

 2023/04/14: 72 hours ago we uploaded a wrong model "control_v11p_sd15_depth" by mistake.
 That model is an intermediate checkpoint during the training.
 That model is not converged and may cause distortion in results.
 We uploaded the correct depth model as "control_v11f1p_sd15_depth".
 The "f1" means bug fix 1.
 The incorrect model is removed.
 Sorry for the inconvenience.

+**Improvements in Depth 1.1:**

+1. The training dataset of previous cnet 1.0 has several problems including (1) a small group of greyscale human images are duplicated thousands of times (!!), causing the previous model somewhat likely to generate grayscale human images; (2) some images has low quality, very blurry, or significant JPEG artifacts; (3) a small group of images has wrong paired prompts caused by a mistake in our data processing scripts.
+The new model fixed all problems of the training dataset and should be more reasonable in many cases.
+2. The new depth model is a relative unbiased model.
+It is not trained with some specific type of depth by some specific depth estimation method.
+It is not over-fitted to one preprocessor.
+This means this model will work better with different depth estimation, different preprocessor resolutions, or even with real depth created by 3D engines.
+3. Some reasonable data augmentations are applied to training, like random left-right flipping.
+4. The model is resumed from depth 1.0, and it should work well in all cases where depth 1.0 works well.
+If not, please open an issue with image, and we will take a look at your case.
+Depth 1.1 works well in many failure cases of depth 1.0.
+5. If you use Midas depth (the "depth" in webui plugin) with 384 preprocessor resolution, the difference between depth 1.0 and 1.1 should be minimal.
+However, if you try other preprocessor resolutions or other preprocessors (like leres and zoe), the depth 1.1 is expected to be a bit better than 1.0.

 ## ControlNet 1.1 Normal

 Control Stable Diffusion with Normal Maps.